Additional server settings๐

 Duplicate Archive (only for ULTRA and Enterprise)

-• Size: total drive size (Mb).
+Size: total drive size (GB).

-• Drive type: information regarding the type of drive — Local (HDD) or Network.
+Drive type: information regarding the type of drive โ Local (HDD) or Network.

-• Connecting network drives: this link opens network drive connection window.
+Network drives mount/unmount: this link opens network drive connection window.

 Warning